 Odds of 50 random events happening to you

-Stacker took the guess work out of 50 random events to determine just how likely they are to actually happen.
+Stacker took the guesswork out of 50 random events to determine how likely they are to happen.
 We sourced our information from government statistics, scientific articles, and other primary documents.
-Keep reading to find out why expectant parents shouldn’t count on due dates—and why you should be more worried about dying on your birthday than living to 100 years old.
+Keep reading to find out why expectant parents shouldn't count on due dates—and why you should be more worried about dying on your birthday than living to 100 years old.

 Getting struck by lightning

-The U.S. Weather Service places a person's odds of being struck by lighting in a given year at 1 in 1,222,000 people, based on population.
-That probability climbs significantly when we look at the odds of being struck by lightning in your lifetime—1 in 15,300—averaging that lifetime to be 80 years.
-Stunningly, the odds of you being affected by someone you know being struck by lighting, based on 10 people affected for every person struck, are 1 in 1,530.
+The U.S. Weather Service places a person's odds of being struck by lightning in a given year at 1 in 1,222,000 people, based on population.
+That probability climbs significantly when looking at the odds of being struck by lightning in a lifetime—1 in 15,300—averaging that lifetime to be 80 years.

 Winning an Olympic medal